Joanna Millicer Hempel's Novels

 I began writing "Feet of Wax" in November 2008.
 With each re-write, by 2011, I was wrestling with the question: where to finish the novel?
 Should it have a "happy" ending, with Wanda marrying George in Petrograd in May 1917 after his return from the Eastern front?
 Or should it end after the October Bolshevik Revolution?
 Or should I take the novel full circle to Wanda's return home with George and Antoni to Wodgiry in June 1918, starving and skeletal, as described in the journal?

 2012 found me in Warsaw and Petersburg, researching final details of the Bolshevik over-turn and the plight of refugees, plus material for Volumes 2 and 3.
-Volume 2 will be about the little-known war between Soviet Russia and the newly formed Polish Republic in 1920, and my grandfather's career in politics in Poland up to World War II.
-It will include the enduring love triangle with his Jewish cousin Stefanie.
+Volume 2 will be about the little-known war of 1920 between Soviet Russia and the newly formed Polish Republic, and my grandfather's career in politics in Poland up to World War II.
+It includes the enduring love triangle with his Jewish cousin Stefanie.
 Volume 3 will be about my mother Christine, as a young woman falling in love on the eve of WWII and having to flee to Paris, then London in 1940.
-Her departure with my father Henry Millicer, my grandmother, brother and me for Australia in 1950 will end the trilogy.
+Her departure with my father, my grandmother, my brother and me for Australia in 1950 will end the trilogy.

-If I live long, the story of my father's dramatic career in Australian aviation as an aircraft designer will make it a tetralogy.
+If I live long, the story of my father, Henry Millicer, and his dramatic career in Australian aviation as an aircraft designer will make it a tetralogy.